The Cardiac CT service at the Galway Clinic is referred to as a Coronary Angiogram or Cardiac scan.

 Calcium Scoring scan

-A Calcium Scoring scan uses a special X-ray test called CT to check for the buildup of Calcium in Plaques on the walls of the Arteries of the Heart, known as Coronary arteries.
+A Calcium Scoring scan uses a special X-ray test called CT to check for the build-up of Calcium in Plaques on the walls of the Arteries of the Heart, known as Coronary arteries.
 A CT scanner, as pictured, will be used to produce images during the examination.
-This will also measure your Heart rate during the examination.
 The Coronary Arteries supply blood to the Heart.
 Normally, the coronary arteries do not contain Calcium.
 Calcium in the Coronary arteries is an early indicator of Coronary Artery Disease, CAD.
-Calcified plaques occur when there is a buildup of fat and other substances under the inner layer of the artery.
+Calcified plaques occur when there is a build-up of fat and other substances under the inner layer of the artery.
 This material can calcify which signals the presence of atherosclerosis, a disease of the vessel wall, also called Coronary Artery Disease.
 People with this Disease have an increased risk of a Coronary event.

 The level of Calcium in a Patients’ Heart is measured using the ‘Agatston score’ which indicates, based on the percentile results, the level of risk a Patient is at from CAD.